 Vince J. Juaristi's latest book profiles seven Basques who became the first in their fields and by their efforts helped redefine the human experience.
 Juaristi's profiles range from Juan Sebastían Elcano, the first person to circumnavigate the earth, to female mountineer Edurne Pasaban to former Nevada governor Paul Laxalt and Jesuit founder St. Ignatius of Loyola.

 U.S. Representative Dina Titus (NV-1) has praised the work and its profiles, particularly for Juaristi's placing "their various feats within the context of commonly held Basque values and traditions."

-The book will be available in October 2016 from the University of Nevada Press.
+The book is now available from the University of Nevada Press.

 Mr. Juaristi's Intertwined articles on Basque-American relations can be read here.